 I like the look and feel of flannel, but the typical flannel shirt style, big and baggy, is not my fashion style. (*Some people look cute in them, but I just look extra-large. 😂)

-I figured I’d take pictures along the way to share with all of you so that you can try the same thing!
+You might be wondering how to upcycle a flannel shirt, so I figured I’d take pictures along the way to share with all of you so that you can try the same thing!

 No need to avoid flannel shirts if you don’t like that style – you can UPCYCLE it to make it something different (especially if you snag one at a thrift store)!

 Here’s what I did for my Flannel Shirt Upcycle:

 - A flannel shirt! 😃

 - sewing machine (Brother sewing machines are very reliable and affordable!)